Skip to content Skip to footer

 Language

-English is the primary language spoken in Lincoln, Nebraska.
+English is the predominant language spoken in Lincoln, Nebraska.

 Cost Of Living

 The cost of living in Lincoln is lower than the national average, making it an affordable place to reside.
-Housing costs, groceries, and healthcare expenses are generally more budget-friendly compared to other major cities in the United States.
+The cost of housing, utilities, groceries, and transportation is generally reasonable compared to other U.S. cities.

 Other